-Expats (def): People who leave their own country (expatriate) and live overseas.
+Expats (noun): People who leave their own country and live overseas; expatriates.

 I’ve been one three times in my life.
-There were the few months I lived in Amsterdam, the few months spent living in Taiwan, and the just over a year in Thailand.
+There were the few months I lived in Amsterdam, the few months spent living in Taiwan, and the just over a year I spent in Thailand.
 I love expat culture, especially in Asia.
-There are events every night, you meet people from around the world, and everyone is open to meeting new people.
-After all, we are all strangers in a strange land and that creates an unspoken bond between people.
+There are events every night, you meet travelers from around the world, and everyone is open to meeting new people.
+After all, we are all strangers in a strange land, and that creates an unspoken bond.
 I’ve had nothing but good times in my experiences living as an expat.

 But I recently realized that sometimes expats run amok and simply ruin a place.

 Having spent the last two months in Costa Rica and Panama, my thoughts on expat life are now forever changed.
 With a cheap cost of living, cheap land, loose tax laws, and close proximity to the United States, these two countries have become a haven for retired Americans.
 Everywhere I went, there were always old Americans running around in socks and sandals.
 In many of the best locations, American expat communities seem to outnumber locals and, in my opinion, ruin the paradise they came for.

 This was especially evident to me in Panama.
 One of my favorite places was a small town called Boquete.
 Located in the western part of the country, this little village is surrounded by beautiful jungles, coffee plantations, a volcano, and great hiking.
 It’s a relaxing place to visit.
 There’s not much to do here, and that great combination makes it a perfect place to retire.
 Americans have flocked here, buying up land and opening restaurants.
 There are McMansions everywhere, fancy restaurants, and tons of spas.
 A few locals quietly complained to me about how things have gotten a lot more expensive for them over the last few years.